Help For Tailbone PainJun 07, 2021

 Find a small ball - you can use a tennis ball.
-I like yoga tune up balls for the size and the density and the grippiness.
-For some, if you have really, really tight muscles, you may want to start with something softer like a miracle method ball, or a franklin method ball.
+I like yoga tune-up balls for their size, density and grippiness.
+For some, if you have really, really tight muscles, you may want to start with something softer like a miracle method ball or a Franklin method ball.

 Sit on a hard surface chair and place the ball in between the sitz bone and the anus – not on the bone or on the anus – just off to the side.

 I recommend doing this in a warm room.
 You want to make sure you don't have any distractions, so turn your phone off.
 Ideally, your kids are not going to come in and ask for some help.
-Take some time for yourself and really connect in with what's happening in your body, so you can soften, so you can let go, and so you can release all that tension.
+Take some time for yourself and really connect with what's happening in your body so that you can soften, you can let go, and so you can release all that tension.

-You may feel more space in the side you just released.
+You may feel more space on the side you just released.
 You may feel the surface of the chair differently.
 You may feel like your butt cheeks are flatter.

-The reason why you want to notice the change is because if you do one side and then immediately go to the other, it will balance out again and it will feel kind of the same as it did before, and you won't necessarily sense what has changed.
-So, to really connect with what's going on in your body, make sure that you take a chance to sense that change.
+The reason why you want to notice the change is that if you do one side and then immediately go to the other, it will balance out again, and it will feel kind of the same as it did before, and you won't necessarily sense what has changed.
+To really connect with what's going on in your body, make sure that you take a chance to sense that change.
 So, find your sitz bones.
-Sit back down, and connect and then release.
+Sit back down, connect and then release.